Thursday, April 16, 2009

 Died 29 Mar 1928 Lehi Hospital, Lehi, Utah, Utah

-Note: the informant was William Hadfield and Robert is listed as divorced at time of death.
+Note: Robert is listed as divorced at time of death.

 Buried 1 Apr 1928 Kaysville, Davis, Utah plot: 11-4-A-24 (no headstone, the arrow shows where his body should be)